chebbi603/ui-gen-backend/docs/nest-data-flow.md

   - Persist raw LLM interaction: store `requestPayload` and `responseText` into `LlmJob` for auditability.
   - Return `{ contractId, version, explanation }` to the queue as `returnvalue`.
 - Errors: Logged, marked failed with retryability flag.

+#### LLM Pipeline Updates (2025-11-08)
+- Prompts: Gemini prompts explicitly forbid introducing new component types/properties and public pages.
+- Schema hardening: Response schema requires `version`, `meta`, `pagesUI`, `thresholds` and applies `additionalProperties: false` at the top level, within `meta`, and within `pagesUI`; `thresholds` values must be numeric.
+- Sanitization: Raw LLM JSON is sanitized using `FlutterContractFilterService` to drop unsupported types and normalize aliases (`progressBar` → `progressIndicator`, `text_field` → `textField`).
+- Scope enforcement: Only authenticated pages are retained; public pages are suppressed during generation.
+- Suppression log: Differences between raw output and sanitized JSON are summarized and prepended to `meta.optimizationExplanation` (includes excluded pages, removed components, and normalizations).
+- Validation & fallback: Sanitized JSON is validated; on failure (after retry), the system falls back to the last valid contract with authenticated-only pages, default thresholds, and a bumped patch version.

 ### analyze-events.processor